 It is important to note that a baby is born with the entire chakra system intact but that the first five chakras are affected by the developmental stages we go through as children and young adults.
 Chakras 6, 7 and beyond are not connected with a developmental stage.
 The chakras always work as a team and the functionality of each with affect the others.

 This is the first chakra to develop when we incarnate as humans between (0-3/5 years) and therefore holds much responsibility including supporting our immune and skeletal systems, gonads and general physical wellbeing.
 It is also our centre of security, survival, family and tribal traditions both local and global.
 The root chakra is at the base of the spine with superficial activation points in the uterus of a woman and perineum in men.
 It resonates with the colours red, black and other "earthy" tones.

 Sacral (Svadisthana) - 2nd chakra

 The second chakra develops between the ages of 3/5-8 years and supports our reproductive organs, lower back, urinary tract, large intestine, hips and the lymphatics.
 It governs our one to one relationships with people and our attitude to power in these areas.
 The sacral chakra is also our creative and pleasure zone and deals with our relationship with money.
 This chakra is a seat of intuition too (alongside the 6th chakra).
-It is located just below the navel area and resonates with the colour orange.
+It is located just below the navel area through to the sacrum bone and resonates with the colour orange.

 Solar Plexus (Manipura) - 3rd chakra